smart-data-models/dataModel.STAT-DCAT-AP/DimensionProperty/doc/spec_JA.md

         model: "https://www.w3.org/TR/rdf-schema/#ch_label"
         type: Property
     language:
-      description: This property refers to a language of the Dataset.
-This property can be repeated if there are multiple languages in the Dataset.
+      description: 'Property.
+Model:''dct:LinguisticSystem''.
+This property refers to a language of the Dataset.
+This property can be repeated if there are multiple languages in the Dataset.'
       items:
         description: Property.
 Each one of the languages
         type: string